Marmaduke: Animated series

 Ruby-Spears produced Marmaduke segments for the 1980 animated series Heathcliff, whose title character was also based on a comic strip character.
 In this animated version, the male characters were voiced by Paul Winchell and the females were voiced by Russi Taylor.

 Films

-A live-action Marmaduke movie, in which the Winslows and their dog move from Kansas to California, was released on June 4, 2010 and received generally negative reviews from critics.
+A live-action Marmaduke movie, in which the Winslows and their dog move from Kansas to California, was released on June 4, 2010, to a critical and commercial flop.
 The film featured Owen Wilson as the voice of Marmaduke, Lee Pace as Phil Winslow, Judy Greer as Debbie Winslow, Caroline Sunshine as Barbara Winslow, and Finley Jacobsen as Brian Winslow.

 It was announced on the Andrews McMeel website that an animated film adaptation of Marmaduke was planned to be released sometime in 2022.
 The film featured Pete Davidson as Marmaduke, J.K.
 Simmons as Zeus, Brian Hull as Guy Hilton, Shelby Young as Shantrelle, and David Koechner as Phil Winslow.
 It was released on Netflix on May 6, 2022 and like the live-action film was panned by critics.